tctien342/VoodooI2C/README.md

 # Better Scroll VoodooI2C
-> Fork of [VoodooI2C](https://github.com/alexandred/VoodooI2C/tree/master/VoodooI2C) to enhance scroll with the trackpad
+> Fork of [VoodooI2C](https://github.com/pqml/VoodooI2C) to fix some gesture for ASUS Vivobook ELAN1300

 <br><br>

 ## Disclaimer
-This is a fork of the awesome [VoodooI2C](https://github.com/alexandred/VoodooI2C/tree/master/VoodooI2C) by [Alexandre Daoud](https://github.com/alexandred).
+This is a fork from [VoodooI2C](https://github.com/pqml/VoodooI2C) base on awsome [VoodooI2C](https://github.com/alexandred/VoodooI2C/tree/master/VoodooI2C) by [Alexandre Daoud](https://github.com/alexandred).

+[pqml] has already fix some gesture for smoothest scroller, i just reEnable some gesture back!!

 Ensure that the original VoodooI2C is working on your setup before using this fork.
 This fork only exists for cosmetic changes.